embrio-tech/buck-it-up/README.md

   invoiceninjaNginx:
 ```

 This will back up the invoiceninja data volumes defined in the label `buck.it.up.volumes` for each service, once per day at 04:18AM, and upload backups to google cloud.
+For the db service, a pre command is used to save a db dump to a dedicated volume.
+The dump can be used with restore commands, to automatically re-seed the database.

-Additionally special labels can be used on individual containers such as:
+The following special labels can be used on individual containers (compose services) such as:

 `buck.it.up.stop`
 : Stop container before performing the backup